Five Congo rangers killed in joint army operation to rescue U.S. journalist

 KINSHASA (Reuters) - Five park rangers were killed in a joint operation with the army to rescue an American journalist and three park rangers, who went missing in a wildlife reserve in eastern Democratic Republic of Congo, a local official said on Sunday.

-Unidentified gunmen attacked the group late on Friday in the Okapi Wildlife Reserve in Mambasa territory.
-Some others in the group escaped.
+Gunmen attacked the group late on Friday in the Okapi Wildlife Reserve in Mambasa territory.
+Some others in the group, including two Dutch journalists, escaped.

+Cosma Wilungula, the head of Congo's park service, confirmed that the journalist and rangers had been rescued from a group of Mai Mai militia fighters involved in mining gold inside the reserve.

+The U.S. State Department said it was aware of the reports, but did not identify the journalist who was rescued because of privacy concerns.

 Mambasa administrator Alfred Bongwalanga said security forces and park rangers had launched a rescue operation that located the missing members of the group.
 It was not immediately clear how the rangers were killed.